I Can't Stop Drinking About You

-"I Can't Stop Drinking About You" is a song by American singer and songwriter Bebe Rexha from her debut extended play, I Don't Wanna Grow Up (2015).
+"I Can't Stop Drinking About You" is the debut single by American singer and songwriter Bebe Rexha from her debut extended play, I Don't Wanna Grow Up (2015).
 The song was written by Rexha, Jordan Johnson, Marcus Lomax and Stefan Johnson, and produced by the Monsters & Strangerz.
-It was released as the lead single for digital download and streaming by Warner in various countries on April 29, 2014.
+It was released as the lead single for digital download and streaming by Warner Bros. in various countries on April 29, 2014.
 "I Can't Stop Drinking About You" is an electropop song, capturing the emotion after a heartbreak and drinking the pain away.

 The song received positive reviews from music critics upon release, with praise concentrated on the song's music, lyrics and Rexha's vocal delivery.
 It peaked at number 15 on the US Billboard Bubbling Under Hot 100 chart and reached number 12 on the Dance/Mix Show Airplay chart as well as number 31 on the Mainstream Top 40 ranking.
-A music video was released to Rexha's YouTube channel on August 12, 2014, drawing influence from Girl, Interrupted (1999) and Melancholia (2011).
+A music video, directed by Michael Mihail, was released to Rexha's YouTube channel on August 12, 2014, and draws influence from Girl, Interrupted (1999) and Melancholia (2011).

 Background and composition

 After signing a record contract with Warner in 2013, Rexha rose to prominence as a songwriter for penning several successful singles, including "Glowing" (2012) by Nikki Williams, "Like a Champion" (2013) by Selena Gomez and most notably "The Monster" (2013) by Eminem.
 "I Can't Stop Drinking About You" was written by Rexha alongside Jordan Johnson (JJordvn), Marcus Lomax and Stefan Johnson, and produced by the Monsters & Strangerz.
-The song was released for digital download and streaming by Warner on April 29, 2014 as the lead single from Rexha's debut extended play I Don't Wanna Grow Up (2015).
+The song was released for digital download and streaming by Warner on April 29, 2014, as the lead single from Rexha's debut extended play I Don't Wanna Grow Up (2015).
 In talking about its meaning, Rexha wrote the song after a breakup and stated, "I fell deep for this guy who told me that he was in love with me, but that he couldn't be with me because he was still in love with his ex.
 I poured my heart out [...] and told him to leave me alone [be]cause I was too busy drinking about him."
 Musically, "I Can't Stop Drinking About You" is an electropop song.
 It lyrically captures the emotion after a heartbreak and drinking the pain away, as she sings, "Darling tell me what more can I do and don't you know I was meant for you?"